 Contributions receivable are unconditional promises to give that are recorded as revenues and contribution receivable when the promises are made.
-All of the contributions receivable at December 31, 2018 are due within one year and are considered fully collectible by management.
+All of the contributions receivable at December 31, 2019 and 2018 are due within one year and are considered fully collectible by management.
 Accordingly, no allowance for uncollectible amounts has been established.

-Contributions receivable are comprised of the following at December 31, 2018:
+Contributions receivable are comprised of the following as of December 31: